lwinckers/TiO2-scripts/README.md

 ## Structure

 ### Main repository
-The main repository contains the [workflow.R script](https://github.com/laurent2207/TiO2-scripts/blob/master/workflow.R), the [data folder](https://github.com/laurent2207/TiO2-scripts/tree/master/data), the [output folder](https://github.com/laurent2207/TiO2-scripts/tree/master/output) and the [functions folder](https://github.com/laurent2207/TiO2-scripts/tree/master/functions).
+* #### workflow.R script
+Main workflow script.
+For details see below.

 * #### Data folder
-Describe what's in the data folder
+Folder which contains the raw data and three pre-processing scripts.
+Details for these scripts can be found below.

 * #### Output folder
+Folder which is dedicated for the output of the [workflow.R script](https://github.com/laurent2207/TiO2-scripts/blob/master/workflow.R).

 * #### Functions folder
+Folder which contains the fucntions that will be used in the [workflow.R script](https://github.com/laurent2207/TiO2-scripts/blob/master/workflow.R).

 ## Scripts